10 Best Herbal Juices For Altitude Sickness

 salvia officinalis juice

-Salvia officinalis, commonly known as sage, has been traditionally used for its medicinal properties, including its potential to alleviate symptoms of altitude sickness.
+Salvia officinalis, commonly known as sage, has been traditionally used for its medicinal properties, including its potential benefits in alleviating symptoms of altitude sickness.

 3. Echinacea (Echinacea purpurea)